sachaservan/private-ann/README.md

 ```
 which will spin up a new client once the servers have initialized the new experiment configuration.

-### Finding dataset parameters
+### Finding dataset parameters (Optional)
+Note that all paramters are already pre-computed (located in ```/ann/cmd/meanAndStd/```).
+However, follow the below steps if you would like to recompute or change the way the dataset parameters are generated.

 First go to the parameters directory
 ```
 cd ann/cmd/parameters
 go build